Sierra No. 3: 21st-century renovation

 Preliminary repairs were completed in 2000–2001 with deferred maintenance funding from the State of California.
 This included dismantling the locomotive.
 The project progressed very slowly until 2007, when a major fundraising campaign began.
 At that time, the budget for the project was estimated at US$600,000, based on the assumption the existing boiler could be saved.

 In a fundraising appeal, Clint Eastwood described Sierra No. 3 as "like a treasured old friend."
 Eastwood had ridden the locomotive early in his career on the TV series Rawhide, and later used the locomotive in his own movie productions Pale Rider and Unforgiven.
 Eastwood wrote, "Sierra No. 3 resides at Railtown 1897 State Historic Park.
 It is housed in the original roundhouse which is still in use.
 Together these two assets provide a rare opportunity to experience history just as it was 109 years ago."
 Funding for the renovation project was provided by the California Cultural and Historical Endowment, the Irving J. Symons Foundation, the Sonora Area Foundation, the California State Parks Foundation, the Teichert Foundation, DuPont and many individual donors.

 The rebuild included boring out the cylinders and turning the drive wheel tires on a lathe.

 When work on the disassembled locomotive resumed, and the boiler was inspected thoroughly by ultrasound testing, it was discovered that a new boiler was necessary.
 Its old lap seam design made retrofitting it to modern standards too costly, and the risk of the boiler losing its historical integrity was a risk Railtown staff decided not to take.
 Engineering drawings and other technical assistance needed to build a new boiler were provided by the Strasburg Rail Road in Lancaster County, Pennsylvania.
 The old boiler was shipped to the Chelatchie Boiler Works of Camas, Washington to be used as a reference.
 Chelatchie fabricated a new welded boiler for the No. 3 at a cost of US$600,000.
 Following the completion of the new boiler, both boilers were shipped to the historic Southern Pacific shops in Sacramento, California and fitted on the original frame.
 The locomotive was then moved via truck back to Jamestown, California for final assembly.

 The 1920s were selected as the restoration period for the locomotive to represent.
 The final cost of the restoration was US$1.6 million; the locomotive officially returned to service on July 3, 2010.
+In 2023, No. 3 was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, it was eventually fired up and returned to steam again on April 30, 2025.